RajatRTC/NRQL/readme.rst

 |header|

-.. |header| Demo of New Relic Agent Dashboard
+Demo of New Relic Agent Dashboard
 ======================